brysgo/semantic-mapreduce/README.md

 ## Design Goals

+The design goals below all yeild to the main goal of making large scale data driven apps dead simple to write and maintain.
+That being said, to make it easier to get there a few principles must be followed as closely as possible.

 ### Simplicity

 I will probably use the term scalable simplicity a lot, the reason for this is that there are a ton of